mrprompt/mandrill-migration/README.md

 Migration tool for Mandrill Tamplates.

-This tool generate a bucket if templates on draft status and publish then.
+Generate a migration file with templates on draft status and publish then.

 ## Available Commands